tankwin08/ensemble-models-ML-DL-/README.md

    but gives more biased results (they tend to be pessimistic).

+**In python,**

+For bootstrapping

-In python, bootstrapping uses the ShuffleSplit object to perform the splits.
+            ShuffleSplit - to perform the splits.

 For k-fold CV: